-Picking a confidence pool against the spread is basically the same as the confidence pool picks we know and love, with one minor difference: instead of picking who wins the game outright, you’re picking who wins the game against the spread.
+Picking a confidence pool against the spread is the same as the confidence pool picks we know and love — with one minor difference.
+Instead of picking who wins the game outright, you pick who wins the game against the spread.

 The main difference between “Against the Spread” picks versus “Straight-up” picks is that the favored team has to win by more than a certain number of points (the “Spread”) in order to count as a win.
 For instance, if the Packers are favored by seven against the Bears, they would need to win by more than seven in order for it to count as a win against the spread.
 If the final score is 31-10, it would count as a win for the Packers.
 If the score is 16-10, then it would count as a loss against the spread.
 If the Bears won, that would count as a loss.

 So how would the strategy work for this little nuance?

 It actually makes things a little simpler.
 With a normal confidence pool, we need to figure out how likely one team will win.
 With a point spread confidence pool, the key difference is that the spread makes each game about fifty-fifty.
 There may be subtle reasons why it’s not fifty-fifty, but it makes for a good start; this is a normal confidence pool except for all of the games being a 50-percent win probability.

 So how do you pick, when assuming every game is fifty-fifty and essentially a coin flip?
 The answer lies in taking the opposite approach.
 If one hundred percent of people take heads and it’s a fifty-fifty proposition, you should take tails.
 50-percent of the time you’ll end up in first place; the other fifty-percent, you’ll end up in last place.
 Over the long-term, you’ll wind up with the same score because probabilities are the same.
 But in the short-term, you’ll win your share of weeks.

 How do we assign confidence?
 We assign the base picks according to how much the public is picking each team (not with win probability since it’s essentially fifty-fifty).